cosmcbun/fossasia-2016-google-calendar/README.md

 ## How?
 It takes in open data from FOSSASIA for its schedule [https://raw.githubusercontent.com/fossasia/open-event-scraper/master/out/sessions.json] and uses it to import it as events into Google Calendars.

-There are almost 9,523,443 event*s scheduled over 3-days, it makes it hard to have it all in one big calendar.
+There are almost 9,523,443 events* scheduled over 3-days, it makes it hard to have it all in one big calendar.

 I've separated different topics (they call it `tracks`) into separate calendars, so you can filter events based on your topic of interest when deciding which talk to attend.